-On a Pixel phone with Android 10+: Go to your phone's Settings Connected devices, and tap Settings by your paired Pixel Buds name.
+On a Pixel phone with Android 10+: Go to Settings Connected devices, and tap Settings by your paired Pixel Buds name.

 On other Android devices: Open the Google Pixel Buds app .